Alison Bauld, March 2020

 has lived in the UK since 1968.
 She was a piano pupil of Alexander Sverjensky at the NSW Conservatorium of Music, (1956-1960)., before studying drama at the National Institute of Dramatic Art, (NIDA).
 This was followed by a Bachelor of Music degree from the University of Sydney and a doctorate in composition from the University of York.
 She currently lives in London.

-Her novel Mozart’s Sister published by Alcina Press, is available as a paperback and has also recently been made available on Amazon as an eBook.
+Her novel Mozart’s Sister published by Alcina Press, is available as a paperback and has also recently been made available on Amazon Kindle as an eBook.

 THE LODGERS

-Just published - now available on Amazon as an eBook and paperback
+Recently published - now available on Amazon as an eBook and paperback

 Alison Bauld’s second novel The Lodgers is very different from Mozart’s Sister.
 Now she has turned her hand to writing a black comedy set in suburban London around the year 2000.
 It is a fairytale with a sting in its tail, a satire of a penny-pinching family in London.
 They are just making do with the help of paying student lodgers and as harassed, self-centred parents with three hapless children (one trapped in permanent babyhood) plus various lodgers they inhabit a world where nothing is quite as it seems.
 With two murders… a bizarre French holiday… and a plethora of peculiar lodgers, what happens to this odd but strangely endearing family teases expectation and takes you by surprise.